linode/docs/docs/development/go/getting-started-with-go-packages/index.md

 }
 {{< /file >}}

-The `usegreetings.go` source file implements a command line program, so we have to declare package `main` and we have to define a `main` function which is the primary entry point of the command line Go program.
+The `usegreetings.go` source file implements a command line program, so we have to declare the `main` package and function which is the primary entry point of the command line Go program.

 Notice that we have included the `greetings` package in the import grouping.